 Brenda and Terry worked together at CFC directing the choir and music for 10 years.
 They began working at World Harvest Church in Columbus, Ohio with Pastor Rod Parsley in 1998 and returned home in 2008.
 Terry serves as an associate pastor at CFC and Brenda works as an office manager as well as with the music department.

 On April 17, 1981, Pastor Tommy Bates became the Interim Pastor of his home church, Community Pentecostal Church, now Community Family Church.
 Then, on August 3, 1981, he was elected the Senior Pastor.
 Through the preaching of the Word with a powerful anointing, Pastor Bates has witnessed God take Community from its humble beginnings in a chicken house and barn to its present-day facility.
-The congregation has grown from its small beginnings of 80 to over 2,000 members and guests every week.
+The congregation has grown from its small beginnings of 80 to now thousands of people who call CFC their home church.
 With internet streaming of two services each week and numerous other special events, CFC’s ministries reach around the world.

 To date, the church is debt-free with 113 acres of prime property in Independence, Kentucky, located about 18 miles south of Cincinnati, Ohio, and 14 miles from the Greater Cincinnati Airport.
-CFC’s current facility includes the sanctuary, the Educational Wing, the Family Life Center, and the Tara Center.
-Plans are underway to build a new sanctuary and a state-of-the-art children’s facility.
-Community also extends its ministries to an off-site campus in the tri-state area.
+CFC’s current facility includes the sanctuary, the Educational Wing, the Family Life Center, gymnasium, the Ralph Byrley Center, and the Tara Center.

 Pastor Bates has appeared as a frequent guest on TBN, Daystar, TCT, The Inspirational Network, The Christian Television Network, and many other Christian television and radio outlets.
 He currently hosts his own television program, “Bridging the Gap,” which is viewed around the world.
 He was a special guest for many years on “Up on Melody Mountain” with Betty Jean Robinson.